-SFSC's Corporate and Community Education Department offers an array of personal enrichment non-credit courses designed to enhance your quality of life or to improve your competencies.
+SFSC's Corporate and Community Education Department offers an array of personal enrichment non-credit courses designed to enhance your quality of life or to improve skills.
 Choose from numerous courses, workshops, seminars, special programs, and other enriching educational experiences provided to meet your needs and interests.
 You may schedule your instruction at various times and locations.
-Classes include, but are not limited to, art, conversational Spanish, hands-on computer training, healthy living, creative writing, aerobics, yoga, and photography.
+Classes include, but are not limited to, art, conversational Spanish, hands-on computer training, healthy living, creative writing, yoga, and photography.
+We offer over 350 engaging, personal enrichment courses at ed2go.com/sfsc.
 All community education classes are fee supported; therefore, the cost varies with the duration of the programs and materials involved.